mark-watson/Racket-AI-book/manuscript/llm.md

 Welcome to DrRacket, version 8.12 [cs].
 Language: llm, with debugging; memory limit: 128 MB.
 13 + 7 equals 20.
+> What is 66 + 2?
+66 + 2 equals 68.
+> What is the radius of the moon?
+The average radius of the Moon is approximately 1,737.4 kilometers (about 1,079.6 miles).
 >
 ```

 This makes a DrRacket edit buffer a convenient way to experiment with models.
+Also, once the example buffer is loaded, the DrRacket REPL can be used to enter LLM prompts since the REPL is also using **#lang llm**.

 ### Using the LLM Language as a Library Using the Standard Racket Language Mode